groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/net/cgm-to-tif.md

         - icon: "far fa-file-CGM"
           title: " About CGM File Format"
           content: |
-            Computer Graphics Metafile (CGM) is free, platform-independent, international standard metafile format for storing and exchanging of vector graphics (2D), raster graphics, and text.
-CGM uses object-oriented approach and many function provisions for image production.
+            Computer Graphics Metafile (CGM) is free, platform-independent, international standard metafile format for storing and exchanging vector graphics (2D), raster graphics, and text.
+CGM uses an object-oriented approach and many function provisions for image production.
 CGM uses these object-oriented characteristics for remolding graphical elements to render an image.
 A metafile contains necessary information that defines other files.
-In CGM, a text based source file contains all graphical elements that can be later compiled into a binary file.
-Basically CGM is a way to facilitate 2D graphical data interchange, independent from any particular platform, or device.
+In CGM, a text-based source file contains all graphical elements that can be later compiled into a binary file.

           link: "https://docs.fileformat.com/page-description-language/cgm/"

     format:
         # format loop
-        - icon: "far fa-file-TIF"
+        - icon: "far fa-image"
           title: " About TIF File Format"
           content: |
-            TIFF or TIF, Tagged Image File Format, represents raster images that are meant for usage on a variety of devices that comply with this file format standard.
+            TIF or TIFF, Tagged Image File Format, represents raster images that are meant for usage on a variety of devices that comply with this file format standard.
 It is capable of describing bilevel, grayscale, palette-color and full-color image data in several color spaces.
 It supports lossy as well as lossless compression schemes to choose between space and time for applications using the format.
-The format is not machine dependent and is free from bounds like processor, operating system, or file systems.

           link: "https://docs.fileformat.com/image/tiff/"